isabellelwang/MIT-AJL-Team1/README.md

 Competition Objectives:
 - Create a model that is able to classify 21 various skin conditions across a range of skin tones
-- Document the process to tie back to the real world impact
+- Document the process to tie technologies and model back to the real world impact

 Overall Team Goals:
 - Create working model first then fine tune for optimization.